nainia-youness/ws-tic-tac-toe/README.md

     if he finds one, he joins in and the server sends both to him (the guest) and to the game host a request telling them that the game started.
-  - update : only the server sends this request and doesn't expect any response from the users. he sends it once the game stated(user joined) to both gamers. it contains the chat room state and the game state. if someone won,lost or it's a draw, the server sends it to both users. if one user lost the websocket connection by leaving the page, disconnecting, refreshing page or changing routes, the other user wins.
+  - update : only the server sends this request and doesn't expect any response from the users. the server sends the update every 100ms to the users and stops only if the game ended or one of them left. he keeps sending it from the beginning of the game(user joined) to both gamers. it contains the chat room state and the game state. if someone won,lost or it's a draw, the server sends it to both users. if one user lost the websocket connection by leaving the page, disconnecting, refreshing page or changing routes, the other user wins.